 - Support with guidance and information as needed, but not when unneeded.

 - Review steps, provide feedback, and reward accomplishments.

 After the trip, guides…

-- Congratulate us for a safe and successful journey.
+- Celebrate our accomplishments: congratulate us on a safe and successful journey.

-- Remind us of what we’ve experienced and learned.
+- Provide reflection: recap what we’ve experienced and learned.

-- Ask us to recommend them as a guide to others.
+- Serve as a referral: ask us to recommend them as a guide to others.